mytrout/Pipelines/Steps/README.md

 # Base Implentation of Steps

-For more details on Pipelines.Steps, see [Pipelines.Steps.Core](../Steps/Core/README.md)
+For more details on implementing Pipeline Steps, see [MyTrout.Pipelines](../Core/)

 # Steps By Provider